 Ever since, Lutherans believe that Christ is present with the bread and wine, but the elements do not change.
 They call this sacramental union or consubstantiation.
 They believe in the real Presence of Christ in communion with the bread and wine.

 Zwinglians believe that the bread and wine are just signs to help us remember what Jesus did for us.
 If you grew up in a Baptist or Church of Christ tradition, this was your view of the sacraments.
 They do not believe in the real Presence of Christ in communion.
 (BTW, This view of the Supper is bottom up, not top down.)

-Presbyterians (Calvinists) believe that the bread and wine are signs and seals of God’s grace to us.
+Reformed and Presbyterians (Calvinists) believe that the bread and wine are signs and seals of God’s grace to us.
 They believe that Christ is Present with us in the Lord’s Supper by his Spirit.
 We call this the mystical presence of Christ.